My Research

 Currently working on:

-a semantics of proximate future reference
+a semantics of proximate futures

 a semantics for epistemic modals

-a semantics for causatives and priority modals
+a semantics for causatives

-You can find my CV here (last update: November 18, 2023):
+You can find my CV here: (last update: April 7, 2024):

 Here's a list of publications:

-Here's a list of presentations (*if invited):
+Here's a list of selected presentations (*if invited):

 West Coast Conference on Formal Linguistics (WCCFL 41 @ USC, Santa Cruz) | May 2023